cs-altindex/ALT-index/README.md

 ```c++
 string data_path = ${your own dataset path}
 ```
-2. set the statistic flag in ./include/alt_index:
+2. set the statistic flag in ./include/alt_index (warning: this will damage the performance):

 ```c++
 #define USE_STATISTIC true